sylviamutunga/VAW_Climate_Kenya/README.md

 Higher food insecurity does not automatically translate to higher average violence levels.
 Structural and contextual factors likely play a role beyond food insecurity alone.

+3️ Physical Violence and Drought levels

+The plot reveals a somewhat counter intuitive pattern: counties in the Normal phase exhibit a higher median percentage of physical violence than those in the Alert or Alarm phases.
+However, the Alarm phase shows greater variability, indicating that while average levels may not be highest, violence outcomes in these counties appear more dispersed and less consistent.

 # Visualizations

 The repository includes: